 Nowadays, diving boards come in all different kinds of sleek models and materials.
 Forget the boring, plain models from the old days, diving boards can also have a decorative touch for your pool.
 You can have a waterfall kit installed or add colorful, waterproof LED light strips that match your pool lights set.

 Before you dive right in, keep in mind that above any other pool accessory, the quality of your water is fundamental.
-Sutro can keep a close eye on your water’s chemistry, testing parameters such as chlorine, pH and alkalinity 3 times a day and recommending adjustments when needed.
+Sutro pool monitoring system can keep a close eye on your water’s chemistry, testing parameters such as chlorine, pH and alkalinity 3 times a day and recommending adjustments when needed.